nuSTORM as a Precision Probe of the Standard Model and New Physics: Searches for Physics Beyond the Standard Model at nuSTORM

 Further anomalies suggesting eV-scale oscillations have been reported in the reactor and gallium experiments.
 The reactor antineutrino anomaly refers to a deficit in the observed $\bar\nu_e$ flux compared to theoretical predictions~\cite{Mention:2011rk}, while the gallium anomaly describes a similar deficit seen in the calibration of the GALLEX and SAGE solar neutrino experiments~\cite{Giunti:2019aiy}.
 However, modern very-short-baseline reactor experiments (such as DANSS~\cite{DANSS:2018fnn}, NEOS~\cite{NEOS:2016wee}, STEREO~\cite{STEREO:2018blj} and PROSPECT~\cite{PROSPECT:2018dtt}) have placed stringent constraints on the parameter space favoured by these anomalies, significantly reducing their statistical significance in global fits~\cite{DANSS:2018fnn,NEOS:2016wee,PROSPECT:2020sxr}.
 Global analyses find that while hints of new physics persist, there is strong tension between appearance and disappearance datasets, with no single parameter region providing a consistent explanation~\cite{Dentler:2018sju,Berryman:2021yan,Kopp:2013vaa}.
 These anomalies are typically studied in a minimal (3+1) scenario, parameterised by the effective mixing angles $\sin^2 2\theta_{ee}$, $\sin^2 2\theta_{\mu\mu}$ and $\sin^2 2\theta_{e\mu}$.

 Sterile neutrinos in this mass range also have significant cosmological implications, as they would alter the effective number of neutrino species ($N_{\rm eff}$)~\cite{Abazajian:2012ys, Berryman:2019nvr} and contribute to the sum of neutrino masses.
-Models with eV-scale sterile neutrinos must therefore respect tight constraints from $\Lambda\mathrm{CDM}$ cosmology~\cite{Archidiacono:2012ri} or invoke new physics that modifies the standard cosmological history~\cite{Hamann:2011ge}, an option which appears increasingly viable in light of recent results~\cite{DESI:2025zgx}.
+Models with eV-scale sterile neutrinos must satisfy the stringent cosmological bounds obtained within $\Lambda$CDM~\cite{Archidiacono:2012ri}, or else invoke new physics (such as dynamical dark energy) that modifies the standard cosmological history.
+Dynamical dark energy extensions (e.g.\ $w_0w_a$CDM+sterile) can yield an improved fit relative to $\Lambda$CDM+sterile~\cite{Du:2025iow,Pan:2023frx}, and the recent DESI results~\cite{DESI:2025zgx} further motivate considering such extensions.
 The nuSTORM facility is poised to decisively test these scenarios.
 Its stored-muon beam provides a precisely characterised neutrino source, enabling powerful probes of both appearance and disappearance channels with percent-level systematic uncertainties~\cite{nuSTORM:2013cqr}.
 In the minimal $(3+1)$ scenario, the $\nu_\alpha \to \nu_\beta$ transition probability in the short-baseline (SBL) limit is~\cite{Penedo:2022etl,Kopp:2013vaa}

 where the effective mixing is defined as $\sin^2 2\theta_{\alpha\beta} \equiv 4|U_{\alpha4}|^2 |U_{\beta4}|^2$ and $\Delta m^2_{41} = m^2_4 - m^2_1$.
 The disappearance and appearance channels are related by